shields/opentaxsolver/OTS_2022/0_README.txt

   RPLCSTRNG_02

 History:
+    * v20.05 (5/1/2023) - For Fed-1040 Cap-Gains, added option to specify
+	"inheried" instead of buy-date or "various-long".
+	In the GUI, for MS-Windows, improved ability to display PDF files and to switch forms, when file names or paths have unusual characters in their names, such as spaces, etc..
+	If Fed-1040 program reads a Cap-Gain spreadsheet, even without any normal Cap-gains entries, it now forces Schedule-D printing.
+    * v20.04 (3/25/2023) - Fixed VA (Virginia) State tax program's Standard
+	Deduction to the updated value for the 2022 tax year.
     * v20.03 (3/14/2023) - Added feature to optionally import
 	Capital Gain/Loss data for Federal Form 8949 from a Spreadsheet in Comma-Separated-Value (CSV) or Tab-Separated-Value (TSV)